leelew/ForDs/README.md

 ### Citation

-This work is under review in Journal of Geophysical Research: Atmospheres.
-In case you use ForDs in your research or work, please cite this preprint:
+In case you use ForDs in your research or work, please cite this paper:

 ```bibtex
 @article{Lu Li,